 - Congress must allow the USPTO to directly engage FDA officials to ask questions about the technical details of a particular patent filing, obtain relevant information from the drug regulatory dossier, and request that FDA officials conduct additional research on a particular brand-name drug. - S. 2780 and H.R.
-5429 (the Medication Affordability and Patent Integrity Act) would do just that by strengthening the coordination between the USPTO and the FDA. - > S. 79 and H.R.
-1717 (the Interagency Patent Coordination and Improvement Act) would also establish an Interagency Task Force between the USPTO and FDA for purposes of sharing information and providing technical assistance with respect to patents for biologic and brand-name drugs.
+5429 from the 118th Congress (the Medication Affordability and Patent Integrity Act) would do just that by strengthening the coordination between the USPTO and the FDA. - S. 79 and H.R.
+1717 from the 118th Congress (the Interagency Patent Coordination and Improvement Act) would also establish an Interagency Task Force between the USPTO and FDA for purposes of sharing information and providing technical assistance with respect to patents for biologic and brand-name drugs.